AurimasNav/k8s-at-home/README.md

 - this is for learning first and getting something useful later
 - security and HA are not in scope for this exercise

+## DNS records used in this setup

+- sync.lt - all other entries are CNAME records pointing to this parent domain
+- prowlarr
+- sonarr
+- radarr
+- qbittorrent

 ## Uninstall k3s